Computer Skills for Kindergarten and First Grade are Essential for School

 So, you can imagine my surprise when I received a note from their teacher that said my girls needed to learn computer skills.
 What??
 They are in kindergarten!
 The letter went on to say that the school will be using computers for testing and it was essential for the kids to understand how to use a computer.
 It dawned on me that if they couldn’t use a computer, even if they knew the correct answers to the questions, my twins would get them wrong if they could not input them into a computer.

 The girls were a bundle of anticipation when placed in front of their new frontier.
 The first thing I learned was not all mice are created equal, and the ones with lots of buttons caused more frustration with wandering fingers.
 I had to try several different mice…mouses?
-Uh, you know what I mean… before I found one that worked well.
-It’s fairly obvious, but just so you know the wireless ones worked best.
+Uh, you know what I mean, before I found one that worked well.
+It’s pretty obvious, but just so that you know, the wireless ones worked best.
 I kept seeing one of my kids with the wire in her mouth.
 Strange but true.

-Afterward, I pointed to the letters on the keyboard and told them which buttons could be pressed and which should not be messed with.
-All was fine and dandy, but they really had nothing to click on.
-The art program was fun, and the liked clicking random keys on the keyboard but was this the best I could do?
-I mean what did I expect, them to write a blog?
+Afterward, I pointed to the letters on the keyboard.
+Then I told my kids which buttons to press and which should not be touched.
+All was fine and dandy, but they had no real reason to click on anything.
+The art program was fun, and they liked clicking random keys on the keyboard but was this the best I could do?
+I mean, what did I expect them to write a blog?

 They needed reasons to click things.
-Otherwise, they wouldn’t learn why and how the buttons worked, which is the reason chose to subscribe to abcmouse.com.
+Otherwise, they wouldn’t learn why and how the buttons worked, which is why I chose to subscribe to abcmouse.com.
 (No, they do not pay me.)
 ABCMouse.com is where my girls could play fun educational games focused on their skill level.
-A good thing about them is they always have sales and you can subscribe fairly cheaply.
+A good thing about them is they always have sales, and you can subscribe at a reasonable price.
 If you have no interest in paying for a subscription, remember that not all sites are created equal.
 You don’t want those wandering hands finding websites not meant for them.
-So it’s a good idea to add shortcuts to websites that you approve of like https://pbskids.org/.
+So it’s a good idea to add shortcuts to websites that you approve of, like https://pbskids.org/.

-Typing Instructor is another fantastic program which helped my older daughter with proper finger placement on the keyboard.
-I figured if tests were given on computers, then faster typing skills would help her when testing, giving her a more significant advantage.
+Typing Instructor is another fantastic program that helped my older daughter with proper finger placement on the keyboard.
+Now I believe that her faster typing skills would give her a more significant advantage when tested on a computer in the future.
 Speedier typing skills meant more time answering questions and less time searching for letters on the keyboard.

 Therefore, whether your child is in fifth or first, or yes, even kindergarten, a tablet is NOT the same as a keyboard and mouse.
 Computer skills are just one of the many skills they’ll need.
 Just remember to take it slow.
 Chances are you are going to hear things like, “Aagghhh!
 This mouse isn’t working!
 Hmph!”
-At which time you’ll need to point out that they are holding the mouse backward.
+At which time, you’ll need to point out that they are holding the mouse backward or upside down.
 Prepare yourself beforehand by having the software, hardware, earphones, and shortcuts ready for your new little pupil.